RealmX1/STAT400-Knowledge-Graph/LLM assisted Knowledge Instantiation/context2node-md_prompt.md

-You will be given the content of the chapter (or whole book) for the topic "{topic}" in "{chapter_name}" of a textbook, a schema for the respective node type, a list of existing `node_name:node_type` pairs in the graph, and the specific node name.
+You will be given the content of the chapter (or whole book) for the topic "{topic}" in "{chapter_name}" of a textbook, a schema for the respective node type, a list of existing `node_type;node_name` pairs in the graph, and the specific node name.
 Based on this information, you should generate a markdown-formatted node for the given `node_name` according to the schema provided.

 - Use the content provided to fill out the schema on {topic}.
 - For any relevant information that isn't part of the context but is important for the schema, add it in italics (*additional information*).